mkravch/lwip_raw/README.md

 2. In SDK file/new/project -> specify name, next -> empty application -> finish

-3. In system.mss add lwip141.

-4. Аdd sw_src/src files to your project.
+3. Аdd sw_src/src files to your project.

-## How to use

-1. Make firmware and convert it to bin format.
-2. In load_firmware.py specify fileName and run script.